Shipra-09/ML-Project-Random-Forest/README.md

   4. Modelling of data:
-     * import DecisionTreeClassifier and initialize it
+     * import RandomForestClassifier and initialize it
      * fit the model
      * predict the model